Diagnosis

 • Write down key personal information, including any major stresses or recent life changes.

-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
+Your time with your healthcare team is limited, so prepare a list of questions to make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For mouth cancer, some basic questions to ask include:
+For mouth cancer, some basic questions to ask your doctor include:

 • What kinds of tests do I need?